Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 In reality, a test case from another product always live in that other product, which presents some limitations to how cross product test sets work.
 Specifically:

+- a tester must have the necessary permissions to execute test runs in each of the products with test cases in the test
 - the test run from a cross product test case:

     - lives in the product of the test case, not that of the test set